 Gravid traps are designed to collect mosquitoes seeking oviposition (egg-laying) sites.
-Following blood feeding, female mosquitoes seek sheltered areas to rest and digest the blood meal into eggs.
+Following blood feeding, female mosquitoes seek sheltered areas to rest and digest the bloodmeal into eggs.
 Once eggs have formed, the gravid female seeks a site to lay her eggs.
 Gravid traps target these sites and are set in the late afternoon or early evening and retrieved the following morning.
+Gravid traps target the main vectors for WNV.

 Resting box traps are set in areas conducive to surveying for the primary vector species for EEEV, Culiseta melanura.
-Ground surveys may also be used to detect resting populations.
-Live specimens are collected from resting areas and used to test for EEEV and to determine population densities.
-Both natural resting sites (bridges, porches, culverts, vegetation) and artificial (red boxes, black boxes, nail-keg shelters) may be used for this purpose.
+Ground surveys may also be used to detect other resting populations.
+Live specimens are collected from resting boxes and are used to test for EEEV and WNV and to determine population densities.

-Activity VDH VAAFM Determine favorable sites for mosquito collection depending on target species and pathogen of concern. ~ Identify female mosquitoes to species and separate into pools - groups of 1 to 50 mosquitoes of the same species collected from the same location on the same night. • Sort and submit mosquito pools of appropriate species for WNV and EEEV testing at VDHL. • To detect EEEV, prioritize Culiseta melanura and other Culiseta spp.
-Other suspected bridge vectors may also be tested, including Aedes spp., Ochlerotatus spp., and Coquillettidia perturbans . ~ • To detect WNV, prioritize trapping and testing of Culex spp. (e.g., C. pipiens, C. restuans, C. salinarius ) and suspected secondary vectors of the genus Aedes and Ochlerotatus (e.g., A. japonicus, O. triseriatus, A. trivittatus, A.

-canadensis, and A. vexans).
-Test pools submitted by VAAFM Vector Surveillance Program for WNV and EEEV via polymerase chain reaction (PCR). ~ Store mosquito pools that were not submitted for testing in case viral testing is later indicated. ~ Maintain records of mosquito trap sites, number and species of mosquitoes collected by location and date, and arbovirus test results. ~ Coordinate insecticide resistance testing of adult mosquitoes and report results to CDC. ~ Summarize mosquito surveillance data and report to the public and local officials. ~ Summarize and report mosquito-based arboviral surveillance data to the public and local officials.
-See response section for more details. ~ Report mosquito surveillance results to the CDC via ArboNET. ✓ Perform surveillance for Aedes albopictus and other invasive species of public health interest and report results to CDC. ~ Conduct enhanced mosquito surveillance in areas where EEEV has been detected. ~
+Activity VDH VAAFM Determine favorable sites for mosquito collection depending on target species and pathogen of concern ~ Identify female mosquitoes to species and separate into pools - groups of 1 to 50 mosquitoes of the same species collected from the same location on the same night ~ Sort and submit mosquito pools of appropriate species for WNV, EEEV, and JCV testing at VDHL: To detect EEEV, prioritize Culiseta melanura and other Culiseta spp.
+Other suspected bridge vectors may also be tested, including Aedes spp., Ochlerotatus spp., and Coquillettidia perturbans.
+To detect WNV, prioritize trapping and testing of Culex spp. (e.g., C. pipiens, C. restuans, C. salinarius) and suspected secondary vectors of the genus Aedes and Ochlerotatus (e.g., A. japonicus, O. triseriatus, A. trivittatus, A. canadensis, and A. vexans) To detect JCV, conduct early season trapping for known or ~ suspected JCV vector species, including Aedes and Ochlerotatus spp.
+Test pools submitted by VAAFM Vector Surveillance Program for WNV, EEEV, and JCV via polymerase chain reaction (PCR) ~ Store mosquito pools that were not submitted for testing in case viral testing is later indicated ~ Maintain records of mosquito trap sites, number, and species of mosquitoes collected by location and date, and arbovirus test results ~ Coordinate insecticide resistance testing of adult mosquitoes and report results to CDC ~ Summarize mosquito surveillance data and report to the public and local officials ~ Summarize and report mosquito-based arboviral surveillance data to the public and local officials.
+See response section for more details. ~ Report mosquito surveillance results to the CDC via ArboNET < Perform surveillance for Aedes albopictus and other invasive species of public health interest and report results to VDH and CDC ~ Conduct enhanced mosquito surveillance in areas where EEEV has been detected ~

-E. Aedes albopictus surveillance
+E. Aedes albopictus Surveillance

 A 2016 CDC survey of the United States for the Asian Tiger Mosquito (Aedes albopictus) suggested that this species may have extended into mid-latitude regions of Vermont.
-Annual surveillance for Ae albopictus was thus undertaken in southern and western Vermont counties since that time.
-In 2019, Aedes albopictus eggs were collected from sites in Windham and Rutland counties, and have been collected in subsequent years.
-Aedes albopictus mosquitoes are targeted each year using oviposition traps at 16 sites checked weekly during early July through mid-September.
+Annual surveillance for Ae. albopictus was thus undertaken in southern and western Vermont counties since that time.

+Ae. albopictus mosquitoes are targeted each year using oviposition traps at 16 sites checked weekly during early July through mid-September.
 Egg papers are dried and shipped to the Massachusetts Department of Health, where they are reared and identified morphologically at the larval stage.
+In 2019, Ae. albopictus eggs were collected from sites in Windham and Rutland Counties and have been collected in subsequent years.
+A population has been determined to be established in Windham County, as the species has been detected for several consecutive weeks each season for five years.